The fundamental representation of pricing adjustments: Introduction

 \section{Introduction}

-There has been a large amount of work in the literature on various adjustments to `naive' derivative prices, e.g.~ranging from early work presented in \cite{gatheral_2006}, through \cite{piterbarg_2010}, \cite{burgard_2013} and \cite{green_2014} to, more recently, \cite{burnett_2021a}.
-These articles have demonstrated the possibilities that are opened by accommodating sophisticated effects (be it volatilities, funding or hedging costs) via adjustments to well-understood base calculations.
-What has perhaps not been explicitly addressed is the relation of each of these adjustments to the others, placing them all within a unified view of the landscape.
-That is the primary purpose of this article.
+There has been a large amount of work in the literature on adjustments to `naive' derivative prices, ranging from early work presented in e.g.~\cite{gatheral_2006}, through \cite{piterbarg_2010}, \cite{burgard_2013} and \cite{green_2014} to, more recently, work such as \cite{burnett_2021a} and \cite{kenyon_2023_co2}.
+These articles have demonstrated the possibilities that are opened by accommodating sophisticated effects (be it volatilities, funding, hedging or climate costs) via adjustments to well-understood base calculations.
+What has perhaps not been explicitly addressed is the relationship between all of these adjustments, placing them within a unified view of the landscape.
+That is the primary aim of the present article.
+We will see that valuation adjustments can generally be described in terms of three types of contribution: model adjustments, discounting adjustments, and payoff adjustments.
+Figure \ref{fig:venn} shows this conceptual map, highlighting the locations of some key cases from the literature.

-The impetus for this unification was the consideration of adjustments to XVA prices that reflect volatility risk (which we will introduce in Section \ref{sec:meta}), relating to XVA model risk and \cite{benezet_2024} more generally.
-XVAs are themselves adjustments, generally with relatively exotic model-dependent representations.
-As such, concretely understanding \emph{model}-related \emph{adjustments} to XVA requires an understanding of some unexplored intersections of past adjustment-related work.\footnote{The adjustment \emph{adjustment} implication in an XVA adjustment is intended.
-We will use \emph{meta}-adjustment to avoid this.
-Credit for this prefix goes to Simon O'Callaghan, who originally proposed it for prices or adjustments that are computed via greeks of others.} The provision of a framework suited to handling such risk, via so-called meta-adjustments, is the secondary purpose of this article.
+This theoretical unification has a practical purpose, which leads to the secondary aim of this article: it suggests a new and general way to estimate the impact of model changes (such as adding a new stochastic factor, or changing the assumed dynamics in another way).
+This approach can be applied to cases including XVAs, where such impacts can be particularly relevant (see \cite{benezet_2024}).
+Since XVAs are already adjustments to underlying valuations, in the below, we term any adjustments on XVAs themselves `meta-adjustments'.

+The results of this investigation have multiple potential beneficiaries.
+The formulae we give for general adjustments show a way to estimate future P\&L bleed (important for traders, finance functions and senior management); equivalently, they suggest ways to approximate the inaccuracy in a simple calculation due to neglected effects (important for model validation and valuation control).